Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 When using lavender essential oil on your child, it’s very important to properly dilute the pure essential oil with carrier oil as their skin is so much more sensitive.
 It’s also best to do a patch test safety-check to assess skin sensitivity before use.
 Apply a small dime sized amount of the diluted essential oil to an arm or a leg, and leave for 24 hours.
 If there is any reaction - like redness or pain to the touch - discontinue use, and try again when the child is older.

 No essential oil should ever be used for newborns under 3 months.
-Similarly, they should never be ingested by a child.
-It’s also advisable to avoid using with infants or kids who have asthma or apply on broken skin.
+Similarly, they should never be ingested by a baby or child.
+It’s also advisable to avoid using with infants or children who have asthma or apply on broken skin.

 There are many different ways you can use lavender essential oil for babies, toddlers and kids.
 Just choose which would be the best for both you and your child…